 2. However good the preventative work at school is, inevitably when dealing with adolescents with all the pressures that they are under internally as well as from home and society at large, problems will still arise, but good quality Pastoral Care will mean that pupils are better prepared to deal with problems when they do arrive.

-3. Good Pastoral Care will raise the standards of behaviour in school.
+3. Good Pastoral Care will raise the standards of behavior in school.
 All research clearly suggests that pupils with high self-esteem on average behave better than those with a low self-image.
 Good Pastoral care defuses rather than escalates situations and leads to enhanced relationships between staff and pupils.

 4. Improving Pastoral Care in a school will lead to higher academic performance.
 There is no question that pupils with high self-esteem who are essentially content and well-motivated will work better.
 Students who feel an academic failure will go a long way to fulfil their own feelings.

 5. Improving Pastoral Care will improve the marketing prospects of a school.
 Parents want to send their children to a school where they will be cared for, where individuals matter, where each child is known and where the children feel that they can talk to the teachers and where the school sees itself in genuine partnership with parents.